-I am most serious when I say that the announcers for ESPN would not go 3 minutes at a time without promising the “big one”. the big one It was all they could talk about.
+I am most serious when I say that the announcers for ESPN would not go 3 minutes at a time without promising the “big one”.
+It was all they could talk about.
 When the last lap crash commenced, one of them, I believe Dale Jarrett, almost delighted in the pronouncement that “here it is, the big one we’ve been waiting for” only to be disappointed that it involved on two cars which is incredible!!!
 I was so sick of hearing “the big one” that when I went for my ice cream cone after the race, I ordered a medium rather than my usual “large”.

 This is my assessment of the sixth race of “The Chase”, another asinine product of NASCAR’s marketing idiots.
 The Sunday race was, in almost all respects, a very good race.
 Competition was awesome with 52 lead changes and although it still appeared each driver needed at least one “partner” to get it done, I saw some excellent racing for position throughout the race.
 The move Jamie McMurray made to take the lead late in the going was absolutely flawless and proved, once again in my book, that McMurray is an under rated driver.
 I really like the guy and to see him and his son react to Victory Lane was as good as it gets in racing.
 I love that aspect of the family connection.